The year 1970 marked a watershed in the

 of Unissued 1976 Decals

-be no validation decals issued as all motorists required new
+be no validation decals issued for 1979 as all motorists required new

 in February for renewals by introducing staggered registration.